PrinceOwen9466/BOMB/docs/BlastFurnace-ingots.md

 Every address that calls 'buyIngots' with up to 0.5 ETH gets their address stored in the airdrop array.

 Then add an address array for airdrop qualifiers

+you gain ingots by:

+Large deposits (above 1 eth)
+referring wallets that deposit at least .1eth large referrals (above 1eth)

+1 eth deposited: 200 ingots
+1 wallet referred with at least .1eth deposit: 40 ingots 1 eth deposited by a referred wallet: 200 ingots

+max ingots: 10000

+What do ingots do?
+yield multiplier of up to x1.5 - +1% every 200 ingots.
+ex:
+no ingots - 8% daily (no change)
+10000 ingots - 12% daily (+50%)

+Increase in referral rewards - +0.16% every 200 ingots.
+ex:
+no ingots - 12%
+10000 ingots: 20% (+8%)

+airdrop:
+prorata